Hippasus: Effective and Efficient Automatic Feature Augmentation for Machine Learning Tasks on Relational Data: Problem Definition

 \section{Problem Definition}

-\textbf{Join Graph.} Consider a collection of \emph{relational tables} $\mathcal{D} = \{T_0, T_1, \ldots, T_n\}$ connected via a \emph{join graph} $G = (V, E)$, where each node $v_i \in V$ corresponds to a table $T_i \in \mathcal{D}$, and each directed edge $e_{ij} \in E$ indicates that table $T_i$ contains a foreign key referencing the primary key of table $T_j$.
-We assume that primary-key/foreign-key (PK-FK) relationships are given as input, either via schema metadata or dataset discovery tools~\cite{icde18-aurum, vldb21-auctus}.
-A \emph{join path} $\pi$ is a path in $G$ that represents an ordered sequence of join operations, each one referring to a valid relational join between two tables that share a joinable attribute (i.e., a PK-FK pair).

 \textbf{ML Task.} A machine learning (ML) task seeks to learn a predictive function $f : \mathcal{X} \to \mathcal{Y}$ that maps an input feature space $\mathcal{X}$ to an output space $\mathcal{Y}$.
 Each input $\mathbf{x}_i \in \mathcal{X}$ represents a feature vector (corresponding to a record in a relational table), and each output $y_i \in \mathcal{Y}$ represents the target value for prediction.
 We consider two types of tasks: \textit{classification}, where $\mathcal{Y}$ is a discrete label space (binary or multiclass), and \textit{regression}, where $\mathcal{Y} \subseteq \mathbb{R}$ represents a continuous target domain.
+We focus on the standard setting of a single, predetermined target variable; supporting multiple prediction targets simultaneously is out of scope in this work.

+\textbf{Join Graph.} Consider a collection of \emph{relational tables} $\mathcal{D} = \{T_0, T_1, \ldots, T_n\}$ connected via a \emph{join graph} $G = (\mathcal{D}, E)$, where each node corresponds to a table $T_i \in \mathcal{D}$, and each directed edge $e_{ij} \in E$ indicates that table $T_i$ contains a foreign key referencing the primary key of table $T_j$.
+Like previous works~\cite{vldb20-arda, icde22-autofeature, icde24-autofeat, icde25-featpilot}, we assume that primary-key/foreign-key (PK-FK) relationships are given as input, either via schema metadata or dataset discovery tools~\cite{icde18-aurum, vldb21-auctus}.
+Constructing the join graph via methods for joinability discovery~\cite{vldb23-deepjoin, sigmod19-josie, icde19-lazo, sigmod23-santos, vldb23-starmie} is an orthogonal problem to \hippasus.
+A \emph{join path} $p$ is a path in $G$ that represents an ordered sequence of join operations, each one referring to a valid relational join between two tables that share a joinable attribute (i.e., a PK-FK pair).